tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置防盗链_intl_en.md

 ## Overview
 Tencent Cloud COS provides hotlink protection support for users to avoid unnecessary losses caused by malicious programs' cheating for public network traffic using resource URLs or stealing of resources by malicious means.
 It is recommended that you configure the blacklist/whitelist in Hotlink Protection Settings in the console for security protection.

->COS doesn't perform hotlink protection-based verification on an object access request with signed URL or headers.
+>Hotlink protection-based verification is not required for object access requests with signed URL or headers.

 ## Directions
 1. Log in to the [COS Console](https://console.cloud.tencent.com/cos5) and click **Bucket List** in the left sidebar to enter the bucket list page.